JeffDeCola/jeffCoin/README.md

 transactions secure.
 A transaction is a transfer of value (coins) between jeffCoin addresses.
 Like bitcoin, the value (coins) is all contained in the ledger.
-The wallets just hold the private keys to make the transactions.
+The wallets just hold the private keys to request a transaction.

-The code is divided between the blockchain and the transactions (data on the blockchain).
+The code is divided between the blockchain and the transactions (the data on the blockchain).

-### BLOCKCHAIN
+### 1.1 BLOCKCHAIN

 A block in the blockchain is the following go struct,